 In November 2015, President Peter Salovey and Provost Ben Polak announced that Yale would contribute more than $50 million in resources to build on the excellence and diversity of our faculty, university-wide.
-In the Office of the Provost, the The Deputy Provost for Faculty Development and Diversity is responsible for implementing this initiative, whose components include:
+In December 2019, President Salovey announced that he and the Provost are extending this initiative for another five years.
+In the Office of the Provost, the Faculty Development and Diversity team is responsible for implementing this initiative, which includes the following components:

 Recruiting exceptional faculty to Yale

-As the cornerstone of this initiative, the Provost’s Faculty Development Fund will provide $25 million in central resources over a five-year period for faculty recruitment, faculty appointments, and pipeline development.
-It will provide matching funds (a supplement of up to half the salary for three years) to support the appointment of faculty targets of opportunity who would enrich diversity or contribute on another dimension of strategic importance to the university.
+As the cornerstone of this initiative, the Provost’s Faculty Development Fund will provide support for select ladder faculty and presidential visiting fellows who would enrich diversity or contribute on another dimension of strategic importance to the university.

 |Faculty development offerings||

-To support best practices in faculty searches, tenure and promotion processes, and to cultivate faculty leadership, the Deputy Provost for Faculty Development and Diversity continues to expand resources and programmatic offerings, including:
+To support best practices in faculty searches, tenure and promotion processes, and to cultivate faculty leadership, the Faculty Development and Diversity team continues to expand resources and programmatic offerings, including:

 |Support the pipeline to faculty excellence and diversity through new and enhanced programs for Ph.D. students||

-To expand on these efforts, the Deputy Provost for Faculty Development and Diversity has partnered with the Graduate School of Arts and Sciences to create the Emerging Scholars Initiative supporting recruitment and retention of outstanding graduate students who demonstrate outstanding academic promise and achievement and whose backgrounds and/or research interests contribute to this pipeline:
+To expand on these efforts, the Faculty Development and Diversity team has partnered with the Graduate School of Arts and Sciences to create the Emerging Scholars Initiative supporting recruitment and retention of outstanding graduate students who demonstrate outstanding academic promise and achievement and whose backgrounds and/or research interests contribute to this pipeline:

 Diversity and inclusion are shared responsibilities, and this initiative builds on many effective programs already under way in schools and departments across the university.
 To see a school’s efforts, click here.
 Each school’s designated diversity representative can be found on the “contacts” link here.